Sebe86/DemoSSR/README.md

-# TourOfHeros
+# DemoSSR
- Angular Tutorial Tour of Heros with Router
+Tour of Heros Tutorial with SSR on Cloud Functions